MailToolbox/mail_plugger/README.md

 # F<img src="https://raw.githubusercontent.com/MailToolbox/mail_plugger/main/images/fake_plugger800x500.png" height="22" />kePlugger

 **FakePlugger** is a delivery method to mock **MailPlugger**.
 It is working similarly like **MailPlugger**, but it won't send any emails (but if we would like it is possible, just we should do manually).
-Also it can write out debug informations or we can manipulate the response with it.
+Also, it can write out debug information, or we can manipulate the response with it.
 Another option that we can use **[MailGrabber](https://github.com/MailToolbox/mail_grabber)** web interface if the delivery method is `:fake_plugger`.

 ## Usage